kentlouisetonino/config-neovim-lua/README.md

 o   : New line below without pressing insert.
 O   : New line above without pressing insert.

-V || Shift + v    : Highlight a line.
+Shift + v   : Highlight a line.
 >           : Indent multiple line.
 :noh        : Remove the highlights.

 F1  : Open a new tab with terminal.
 F2  : Escape the insert mode of terminal.